NimeshRukshan/bookbrowse-v1/README.md

    npm install
    ```

-3. Create a `.env` file in the root of the project and add the following environment variables:
+3. Create a `.env` file in the root of the project and add the following environment variable:

    ```env
    REACT_APP_GOOGLE_BOOKS_API_KEY=your_google_books_api_key_here